 2. Litti Chokha

 It is a common and much-loved dish of Bihar, served for breakfast or as a tea-time snack and sometimes even for lunch with dal.
-Litti is often stuffed with seasoned fried gram flour powder and baked on coal or in an oven, and chokha is a mashed vegetable, usually prepared with potatoes, tomatoes, and eggplant.
+People often stuff Litti with seasoned fried gram flour powder and bake it on coal or in an oven, while chokha consists of mashed vegetables, typically including potatoes, tomatoes, and eggplant.

 It is a regional classic dessert from the state of West Bengal.
 These are delicate cottage cheese dumplings, soaked in sugar syrup.